KieranSweeden/southpaw-boxing/README.md

   - [This image](https://www.pexels.com/photo/woman-in-black-sports-bra-and-black-leggings-doing-exercise-4754119/) was used within the boxing & kickboxing section of the [boxing-guide.html](boxing-guide.html) file.

-  - [This image](https://www.pexels.com/photo/man-in-black-t-shirt-holding-white-ceramic-mug-4754143/) was used with the boxing & kickboxing section of the [boxing-guide.html](boxing-guide.html) file.
+  - [This image](https://www.pexels.com/photo/man-in-black-t-shirt-holding-white-ceramic-mug-4754143/) was used within the boxing & kickboxing section of the [boxing-guide.html](boxing-guide.html) file.

+  - [This image](https://www.pexels.com/photo/woman-in-gray-tank-top-and-black-leggings-4754002/) was used within the clothing section of the [boxing-guide.html](boxing-guide.html) file.

 - Credit to [Wikimedia Commons](https://commons.wikimedia.org/wiki/Main_Page) for the images listed below: